 I tell people to think of going on a romantic walk on a date, but when the walk starts your date ignores your existence and talks to everyone else they see gleefully.
 When there’s no one else around, they are taking pictures of themselves or chatting with someone on their phone.
 That’s what these Flexi-lead walks are like!

-Or maybe they want their dog to sleep in a crate at night because they don’t want their couches covered in dog hair and the trash can tipped over when they wake, but when the dog whines a little bit on the first night they decide to let the dog out to sleep in bed or wherever else it likes.
+Or maybe they want their dog to sleep in a crate at night because they don’t want their couches covered in dog hair and the trash can tipped over when they wake up, but when the dog whines a little bit on the first night they decide to let the dog out to sleep in bed or wherever else it likes.
 Not only have you created a lifetime whiner when you do this, you’ve established a precedent for how easy it is for your dog to train you!

 Dog trainers compensate for this by giving people rigid rules and guidelines to start changing this all too common dynamic.
 These practices should include: